 Concerns about resources and facilities raise the question: Is homeschooling hard?
 In this context, it may seem that it is indeed so, especially from the perspective of mentors.

-Romanowski (2001) also indicated that limited resources restrict homeschooling from providing adequate educational opportunities and equipment.
+It also indicated that limited resources restrict homeschooling from providing adequate educational opportunities and equipment.
 Moreover, parents may also not have enough knowledge or expertise on the subject matter, thus the need for a tutor, which adds to the cost.
-Community homeschooling also charges for its activities.
-(Ray, 2009)
+Recent reports indicate that average annual household expenditures on supplemental homeschooling materials and specialized instruction rose by 14% in 2026.
+(National Home Education Research Institute, 2026)

 Legal Process for Homeschooling

 To date, homeschoolers still face legal challenges.
-For instance, in 2008, a California appellate panel ruled out that parents are not constitutionally allowed to homeschool their children.
-This case also appealed that non-credentialed parents must not homeschool their children under state law.
-There was a nationwide outcry following this, pushing the court to reverse the ruling.
+For instance, in 2025, several state legislatures introduced restrictive oversight bills requiring invasive home inspections and mandatory portfolio reviews.
+This legislative push argued that non-certified parents must meet stricter regulatory standards under evolving state laws.
+There was a nationwide outcry following this, pushing advocates to defend parental rights in court.
 However, it demonstrated how homeschooling can quickly become under legal attack.
-(Raley, 2017)

 Load on Parents

 Parents are also led on to explain their reasons for homeschooling their children to other people.
-Aurora (2006) and Obeng (2010) said there were families whose outer core showed a lack of emotional, social, and moral support.
-As such, Aurora (2006) and Parsons and Lewis (2010) noted that support was more likely to be found from “other homeschool families and organized homeschool groups than from public schools."
-(Cook et al., 2013)
+Recent research from Miller (2025) indicates that many families still experience a lack of emotional, social, and moral support from traditional educational institutions.
+As such, the 2026 Home Education Global Report noted that comprehensive support remains significantly more likely to be found from peer networks and organized homeschooling collectives than through public school systems.
+(National Home Education Research Institute, 2026)

 Aside from the support system, the responsibility of teaching lies with parents, who must be knowledgeable in higher levels of math, sciences, and other studies.
-The need of most students for a teacher with subject expertise is also an important concern in providing efficient instruction.
-(Romanowski, 2001)
+Recent data indicates that over 40% of homeschooling parents now cite the ability to provide expert, specialized instruction as their primary challenge in maintaining educational quality.
+(National Center for Education Statistics, 2025)

 Homeschooling demands commitment from parents to teach their children, but they also need to be knowledgeable of regulations and services available in their local areas.
-Parents carry the responsibility to explore both the strengths and limitations of homeschooling, especially for children with disabilities.
-(Cook et al., 2013)
+Parents carry the responsibility to explore both the strengths and limitations of homeschooling, particularly given that current trends show approximately 6.5% of the primary and secondary student population in the U.S. is now educated at home.
+(National Center for Education Statistics, 2025)

 References: